ib-ruby/ib-trading-system/README.md

 During the 1980th, mechanical trading systems were very popular.
 For the first time, computerized trading of stocks and commodities was possible.

-Due to the high intrinsic entropy of time series of financial assets, most efforts failed.
+Due to the high intrinsic entropy of time series data of financial assets, most efforts failed.

 Today mechanical trading systems are mostly used for educational purpose.

 In 2020 we witnessed a comeback of private traders to the US-market.
 This leads to the question, whether common price-pattern of the past re-emerged as well.
-If this hypothesis is valid, old school **a**utomated **t**rading **s**ystems could even today offer a decent support for trading decisions.
+If this hypothesis is valid, old school **A**utomated **T**rading **S**ystems could even today offer a decent support for trading decisions.

+#
+>The easiest way to install the `IB-Ruby`-environment is to use [IB-Container](https:/github.com/ib-ruby/ib-container).
+Clone this repository there, run `bundle install` and  `bundle update` and you are ready to go.
-# IB-Trading-System
+ IB-Trading-System

 The `IB-Trading-System` regularly uses the `TWS-API` as data source to compile trading signals.
 No further database is required.

->The easiest way to install the `IB-Ruby`-environment is to use [IB-Container](https:/github.com/ib-ruby/ib-container).
-Clone this repository there, run `bundle install` and  `bundle update` and you are ready to go.

 ```ruby